 Healthcare administrators and managers require professionalism and leadership skills, in-depth knowledge of health care delivery and financial structure, an understanding of medical language and how patient care organizations are structured and operate.

-King’s College offers a Master of Science in Health Care Administration and a Graduate Executive Leadership Certificate for Health Care Professionals that provide outstanding executive management and leadership training for students interested in making a significant contribution to improving the health of the communities they serve.
+King’s College offers a Master of Science in Healthcare Administration and a Graduate Executive Leadership Certificate for Healthcare Professionals that provide outstanding executive management and leadership training for students interested in making a significant contribution to improving the health of the communities they serve.

-King’s College faculty members have experience in a wide range of disciplines, including health services research, health economics, epidemiology, public health, human resources management, and finance.
+King’s College faculty members have experience in a wide range of disciplines, including health services research, health economics, bioethics, epidemiology, public health, human resources management, and finance.
 They are leaders in their professions and are committed to providing you with an outstanding educational experience.

-If your goal is to become a leader in the economy’s fastest growing industry, I encourage you to explore this rewarding career path at King’s College, where our programs will prepare you to tackle profound changes and challenges in healthcare and support you in taking your career in healthcare to the next level.
+If your goal is to become a leader in the economy’s fastest growing industry, I encourage you to explore this rewarding career path at King’s College, where our programs will prepare you to tackle profound changes and challenges in health care and support you in taking your career in health care to the next level.

 Michele M. McGowan, DBA, CPA

 Dr. Michele McGowan joined academia nearly 20 years ago after a long and successful career as a practicing accountant in the hospitality and insurance industries.
-Her industry knowledge coupled with leadership service to several healthcare community boards and professional organizations will ensure a curriculum designed to meet current and future industry needs.
+Her industry knowledge coupled with leadership service to several healthcare community boards and professional organizations ensures a curriculum designed to meet current and future industry needs.

 *Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Medical and Health Services Managers, read the article here.